JorgeX/gatsby-theme-novela/@narative/gatsby-theme-novela/README.md

 # Data Sources

 With the flexibility of Gatsby, Novela is able to pull different data sources to build your website.
 Right now we support Contentful and your local file system.
-All data sources can be combined together or used seperately.
+All data sources can be combined together or used separately.

 ### Local

 Local is the default data source for Novela.
 Write MDX and YAML in order to generate posts and authors.
-This is the fastest and simplist way to get started.
+This is the fastest and simplest way to get started.

-To learn how to use the local file system the [Installation](#installation) steps.
+To learn how to use the local file system, read the [Installation](#installation) steps.

 ### Contentful